9. PHP Network Functions

 config-show Show All Settings

-convert Convert a package.xml 1.0 file to the package.xml 2.0 format
+convert Convert a package.xml 1.0 to package.xml 2.0 format

 cvsdiff Run a "cvs diff" for all files in a package